brennanbutler01/cs6750-hci/week-4/section-3.4.md

 ### Personas

+Include user context.

-Create characters to represent our users.
+Create actual **characters** to represent our users.
 Give names, dates, details.
 Simulate their thoughts, interruptions, things they like, dislike, habits.

 Create 3-4 different personas.
-Each should be different people representing different elements of our task, the full range of people that we care about.
+Each should be different people representing different elements of our task.

+Create personas for the full range of people that we care about.

-We want to emphasize with each persona.
+We want to **emphasize** with each persona and mentally simulate them.

 ### User Profiles

-While personas give us a small number of characters, we might want more peoples.
+Include user context.
+Delineate the target audience.

+Think about the whole design space, extend personas.

 Define variables for users and possibilities within each.
 Things like experience, skill, motivation, tech literacy, usage frequency, etc.